cosmic-api/cosmic-docs/source/api.rst

 Auto-generated API Clients
 --------------------------

-Because APIs are implemented as a models, building an API client simply involves normalizing an API from its JSON form, the API spec.
+Because APIs are implemented as a serializable types, building an API client simply involves deserializing an API from its JSON form, the API spec.